About

 In addition to the social media posts, the team presented to classes to introduce students to VID.
 Classes were given handouts that outlined VID’s purpose and services, the location of the Pearce Center and how to make an appointment via QR code.
 The interns also reached out to organizations and event planners across campus to offer peer tutoring on visual projects such as research posters, PowerPoint presentations, flyers and more.
 The opportunity to increase engagement through social media and outreach

-across campus allowed the team to grow the Pearce Center’s social media presence and share valuable information to help improve students’ design
+to grow the Pearce Center’s social media presence and share valuable information to help improve students’ design

 skills for the future.